owldance/hootNAS/live-boot/README.md

-With the scripts in `/lib/live/boot/` sourced, something calls the `Live ()` function in `9990-main.sh` it remains unclear where and when exactly it is called, however with one disk and substantial logging added to the scripts (see `/live-boot/src/boot-dir-original-with-debug` directory),
+With the scripts in `/lib/live/boot/` sourced, something calls the `Live ()` function in `9990-main.sh` it remains unclear where and when exactly it is called, however with one disk and logging added to the scripts (see `/live-boot/src/boot-dir-original-with-debug` directory),

 ```